Facturama/facturama-java-sdk/README-en.md

   new FacturamaApi("USUARIO","CONTRASEÑA",isDevMode);
 ```

-## Web API operations
+## Web API

+> Make CFDIs by using one issuer.
+>
+> *All operations will be reflected on Facturama's web app.*
+>
+### WEB API operations

-- Create, get, cancel CFDIs; download XMLs and PDFs and send them by email;
+- Create, get, cancel CFDIs; download XMLs and PDFs and send them by email.
-- Check profile and current subscription;
+- Check profile and current subscription.
-- Logo and digital certificates uploading;
+- Logo and digital certificates uploading.
 - CRUDs for Product, Customer, Branch office and series.

-*All operations will be reflected on Facturama's web app.*

 Some examples: [here](https://github.com/Facturama/facturama-java-sdk/wiki/API-Web)

+## Mult-issuer API

+> make CFDIs by using multiple issuers.
+>
+> *These operations will NOT be reflected on Facturama's web app.*
 ## Mult-issuer API operations

-- Create, get, cancel CFDIs; download XMLs and PDFs;
+- Create, get, cancel CFDIs; download XMLs and PDFs.
 - CRUD for digital sign certificates ("CSD", "Certificados de los Sellos Digitales").

-*These operations will not be reflected on Facturama's web app.*

 Some examples: [here](https://github.com/Facturama/facturama-java-sdk/wiki/API-Multiemisor)

-With this client you can start to work, in this step you're ready to make API calls on behalf of the user.

 ## I want to contribute!
 That is great!
 Just fork the project in GitHub, create a topic branch, write some code, and add some tests for your new code.